vstamos1/Appjs/Add-Menu-And-Tray-Icon.md

 });
 ```

-Then set menu bar with declared variable.
+Then set the menu bar with the declared variable.
 ```
 window.on('create', function(){
   console.log("Window Created");